lambertrandy/github-slideshow/_posts/0000-01-02-lambertrandy.md

 ---
 layout: slide
-title: "Welcome to our second slide!
-This time on my own at 3:22pm!"
+title: "Welcome to our second slide!"
 ---
 Your text
 Use the left arrow to go back!